cs10/sp23/_staffers/imen.md

 ---
 name: Imen Guechtouli
 role: TA
-email: imen@berkeley.edu
+email: imen@
-website:
+website: www.linkedin.com/in/imenguechtouli
 photo: imen.jpg
 ---
-Hellooooo everyone!!
-I’m Imen, and I’m officially going to be starting my second year at Cal this Fall as an EECS major after having taken some time off.
-I took CS 10 in Fall 2020 and knew the moment the course was over that I wanted to come back, and now I’m a Head Discussion TA for this summer!
-I’ve always enjoyed the growth that comes from me teaching my friends, and I’m looking forward to becoming a better instructor and giving back to the course community that made me feel confident in becoming a programmer!
-Things I love doing in my spare time are playing volleyball, hiking, exploring and analyzing fashion trends and design practices, binge watching SNL compilations, and reading/watching romance novels and films.
-I have a lot of laughter (I find a lot of things funny) and curiosity in my system, so philosophical chats and random jokes are always going to pop up.
-I’m stoked to have you all get to know me a little more this summer and the rest of the course staff.
-We’re going to have such a blast! (‘:
+Hey everyone!
+It's going to be a blast getting to know you all! (': I'm in my second year at Cal studying EECS, and this will be my second time teaching CS 10!
+As cool as software may be, I'm looking forward to delving more into hardware this semester, through circuit design and some of my own personal explorations with e-textiles and intersections of EE with materials science.
+I came to Cal with no programming experience, and since my first semester here, CS 10 continues to be the community that keeps me going.
+You can catch me playing volleyball or getting lost in town during my free time (I have no sense of direction!)